ignore

 Landings of ocean troll caught coho salmon remained relatively stable from 1925 to 1941, with landings between 2,000,000 and 4,000,000 pounds (dressed weight: head-on, viscera removed) for most years.
 From 1942 to 1950 catches remained near 1,000,000 pounds annually, but by 1957 landings had climbed back up to 3,400,000 pounds.
 The El Niño of 1958-59 resulted in landings dropping back below 1,000,000 pounds or 200,000 fish.
 During the 1960s and early 1970s, improved hatchery production and rearing techniques, a growing troll fleet, and good ocean survival rates of smolts to adults resulted in record landings that peaked in 1976 with 1,800,000 coho landed.
 From the mid 1970s and continuing into the 1990s, Oregon's ocean coho fishery has been characterized by continuing poor ocean environmental conditions and poor overall survival, increasing management restrictions, and reduced ocean harvest opportunities.
 Most recently, ocean conditions have shown improvements, and changes in management approaches for coho salmon have began to provide modest increases in fishing opportunity for recreational anglers.

-Although chinook harvest by the Oregon troll fishery has also seen dramatic fluctuations, the long term trend was one of increasing landings.
-The troll chinook fishery had record harvests in 1987 and 1988.
+Although Chinook salmon harvest by the Oregon troll fishery has also seen dramatic fluctuations, the long term trend was one of increasing landings.
+The troll Chinook salmon fishery had record harvests in 1987 and 1988.
 The late 1980s and early 1990s have seen a decline in harvest due to decreases in many stocks, concern for critical natural stocks under both state and federal management and the federal Endangered Species Act (ESA), together with increasing allocation conflicts between river and ocean user groups.
-From 2006-10, there were major declines in first Klamath River fall Chinook and then Sacramento River fall Chinook that resulted in near complete closure of Chinook harvest in several years.
+From 2006-10, there were major declines in first Klamath River fall Chinook salmon and then Sacramento River fall Chinook salmon that resulted in near complete closure of Chinook harvest in several years.
 By 2012, the situation had done a complete turn around with Sacramento Chinook back to average numbers and the Klamath coming in with a near record abundance.

 Entry into the troll fishery was unrestricted until 1980 when a permit moratorium was adopted.
 Although 4,311 vessels already had Oregon troll permits, a goal of 2,400 vessels licensed to troll for salmon in Oregon was established.
 At the request of the troll industry, the Legislature reduced the permit cap to 1,800 then to 1,200 and finally to 1,000.
 In 2012, the permit cap was eliminated, but no means to re-issue permits was provided.
 This will result in a continued slow decline in the number of permits in the fishery.
 In most recent years, approximately 40-60% of the issued permits have actually fished in any given season.